Leadership: Ambitious Minds on an Audacious Mission

 Daniel Bednarik Ph.D. – Senior Vice President, Molecular Engineering & Protein Design

-Dr. Bednarik has over 30 years of experience as a translational scientist and executive specializing in moving promising technologies into product development.
+Dr. Bednarik has over 30 years of experience as a virologist, molecular engineer and executive specializing in infectious diseases and the translation of promising technologies into product development.
 He was previously Vice President, Molecular Engineering Unit at Intrexon Corp. where he led a team of scientists developing innovative methods for cellular therapies for cancer.
 Prior to that, Dr. Bednarik held senior positions at Cardiome Pharma Corporation, Artesian Therapeutics, Inc., and Gene Logic, Inc. and led various projects focused on translational medicine spanning several therapeutic areas including cancer and cardiovascular diseases.
 Among other accomplishments he created the largest known cardiovascular transcriptomic gene expression database for Gene Logic, Inc. He was also the recipient of a $1.7M DARPA contract in 2006 for the development of a novel non-host method for rapid vaccine manufacture.
 Earlier in his career, Dr. Bednarik served as a Senior Scientist for Human Genome Sciences (HGS) and completed a post-doctoral fellowship at the Johns Hopkins University Oncology Center.

 Mathias Oelke, Ph.D. – Senior Vice President, Preclinical Immunotherapy and Head of Cell Biology